juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```

-# Seting up the Convolutional neural network in Caffe
+# Setting up the Convolutional neural network in Caffe
-The folling steps are requried to correctly configure a convolutional neural network in caffe:
+The following steps are required to correctly configure a convolutional neural network in caffe:

 ## Preparing the training set and validation set
 Now that we have enough labeled mouths in place, we need to split it into two subsets, we are going to use the 80/20 rule, 80 percent (18828 mouth images) of our transformed data are going to be the in training set and the rest of the 20 percent (4700 mouth images) are going to be in the validation set.
 The training data will be used during the training phase for our network learning and the validation set will be used to test the performance of the net during training, in this case, we have to move the mouth images to their respective folders located in training_data and validation_data.